What Is an Adjective Phrase?

 Prepositive Adjective Phrases

-Most commonly, adjective phrases are placed before the noun or pronoun they modify.
-They are called prepositive adjective phrases.
+Adjective phrases are typically placed before the noun or pronoun they modify, and are known as prepositive adjective phrases.

 The smell of